-5.4 REMOTE CONTINGENT DISPOSITION: If at any time there is no person or entity qualified to receive final distribution of my trust estate or any part of it, then any such portion of my trust estate with respect to which such failure of qualified recipients has occurred shall be distributed one-half to those persons who would inherit it had I then died intestate, unmarried, and not a partner in a civil union owning such property, and one-half to those persons who would inherit it had my spouse then died intestate, unmarried, and not a partner in a civil union owning such property, all as determined and in the proportions provided by the laws of Colorado then in effect, provided, however, that, for purposes of this paragraph, anyno person born in a year earlier than the year of birth of the oldest beneficiary of this trust shall be eligible to receive distribution of a deferrable retirement benefit under this paragraph_deemed to have predeceased me.

-5.5 PROTECTIVE PROVISIONS: Notwithstanding any other provision of my will to the contrary:

-- a) The purpose of this article is to qualify the Deferrable Retirement Benefit Trust as a conduit trust under Treasury Regulation § 1.401(a)(9)-5 to facilitate the distribution of a deferrable retirement benefit over the life expectancy of a trust beneficiary as permitted by Treasury Regulations.
+- 5.4 REMOTE CONTINGENT DISPOSITION: If at any time there is no person or entity qualified to receive final distribution of my trust estate or any part of it, then any such portion of my trust estate with respect to which such failure of qualified recipients has occurred shall be distributed one-half to those persons who would inherit it had I then died intestate, unmarried, and not a partner in a civil union owning such property, and one-half to those persons who would inherit it had my spouse then died intestate, unmarried, and not a partner in a civil union owning such property, all as determined and in the proportions provided by the laws of Colorado then in effect, provided, however, that, for purposes of this paragraph, any person born in a year earlier than the year of birth of the oldest beneficiary of this trust shall be deemed to have predeceased me. - 5.5 PROTECTIVE PROVISIONS: Notwithstanding any other provision of my will to the contrary: - a) The purpose of this article is to qualify the Deferrable Retirement Benefit Trust as a conduit trust under Treasury Regulation § 1.401(a)(9)-5 to facilitate the distribution of a deferrable retirement benefit over the life expectancy of a trust beneficiary as permitted by Treasury Regulations.
 My trustee shall not exercise any discretion or power granted by my will or by law in a manner inconsistent with qualification of this trust as a conduit trust under applicable Treasury Regulations. - b) My trustee may not distribute to or for the benefit of my estate, any charity, or any other nonindividual beneficiary any deferrable retirement benefit payable to this trust.
 It is my intent that all such deferrable retirement benefits be distributed to or held for only individual beneficiaries, within the meaning of the minimum distribution rules.
 Accordingly, I direct that such benefits may not be used for or applied to payment of my debts, taxes, expenses of administration, or other claims against my estate; nor for payment of estate, inheritance, or similar transfer taxes due on account of my death.
-This paragraph 5.5(b) shall not apply to any bequest or expense which is specifically directed to be funded with deferrable retirement benefits by any other provision of my will.^{vii} - c) For purposes of this article, the term "descendants" shall not include an individual who is a descendant by virtue of adoption if such individual was so adopted after my death and is older than the oldest individual who was a beneficiary of this trust at my death.^{viii} - No deferrable retirement benefit may be appointed, distributed, or transferred to any other trust unless (i) the trust meets the requirements of Treasury Regulation § 1.401(a)(9)-4, Q & A 5, and (ii) the oldest beneficiary of such other trust was not born in a year earlier than the year of birth of the oldest beneficiary of this trust.^{ix} trust which divides into separate sub-trusts subtrusts) as a beneficiary will have different results than naming a sub-trust subtrust as beneficiary.
+This paragraph 5.5(b) shall not apply to any bequest or expense

+- which is specifically directed to be funded with deferrable retirement benefits by any other provision of my will. vii - c) For purposes of this article, the term "descendants" shall not include an individual who is a descendant by virtue of adoption if such individual was so adopted after my death and is older than the oldest individual who was a beneficiary of this trust at my death. viii - d) No deferrable retirement benefit may be appointed, distributed, or transferred to any other trust unless (i) the trust meets the requirements of Treasury Regulation § 1.401(a)(9)-4, Q & A 5, and (ii) the oldest beneficiary of such other trust was not born in a year earlier than the year of birth of the oldest beneficiary of this trust.ix